 Why Building with DNA?

 DNA is a unique polymer.
-It is the information storage molecule of all known life forms, and can be used to build up almost arbitrary structures and patterns out of DNA.
-These structures can be functionalized with a large variety of inorganic nanoparticles, small molecules or large biomolecules such as proteins and antibodies.
-Our group is leveraging this programmability to engineer nanoarchitecturesand tools for applications in biophysics, structural biology, nanophotonics and nanomedicine.
-Moreover, we are developing scalable “next-generation DNA synthesis” methods.
+It is the information storage molecule of all known life forms, but can also be used to build up complex, artificial structures that are not found in Biology.
+Our group is leveraging this programmability to engineer nanoscale architectures and tools for applications in Biophysics and Structural Biology.

 DNA-Lipid Nanodiscs as Tools for Single-Molecule Cryo-EM of Membrane proteins